isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane (VTL) Overview.md

 <label for="title4">Criteria 4 [Foreign short- term visitors only]: COVID-19 Travel Insurance</label>

 <div class="content" style="background-color:#edf4fa;">
-<p style="line-height:1.3; font-size:18px;">All short-term visitors travelling to Singapore under VTL, must purchase a suitable travel insurance with a minimum coverage of S$30,000 against COVID-19 related medical charges.
+<p style="line-height:1.3; font-size:18px;">All short-term visitors travelling to Singapore under VTL (Air), must purchase a suitable travel insurance with a minimum coverage of S$30,000 against COVID-19 related medical charges.
 Travellers may be insured with a Singapore or overseas-based insurer.
 For the list of available travel insurance products offered in Singapore, click <a href="/health/travelinsurance" target="_blank">here</a>.</p>
 </div>

 <input type="checkbox" id="title5" />